All rights reserved.

 The Latin term ‘Obiter dictum’ is a phrase used in courtrooms as a timeless shift, a tangential statement independent of two conflicting oppositions, to broaden and order further analysis in understanding.

 The geometric style of Obiter's san-serif character questions the conventional by example of rebellious points in statue illustrated in some glyphs.
-The elongated ascenders and descenders of Obiter are unrestricted in length and are often assisted with curved spurs as well as terminals which imitate embossed linocut markings.
+The elongated ascenders and descenders of Obiter are unrestricted in length and often assisted with curved spurs and sheared terminals.
 Result in use for writing with Obiter gives evidence by composure and permanence.

 Domination, desistance and recovery.
 Everything is open to suggestion, Obiter is powerless yet persuasive.
 Its Stoic attitude aims to appeal between legible and illegible without comparison.

 Capturing a spirit of inclusivity through validation of art or design regardless of critique, CURRENCY aims to levitate theory, poetry and literature beyond journalism to broaden discussion.

 CURRENCY refers to a diverse range of imagery surrounding pop, neo-digital and cultural debris, it invites sophisticated conversation.
 The magazine channels a conscious non-conformity, to explore and challenge the constraints of formal publishing, positioning itself between main-stream printed-matter and luxury object.

 Founder, art-director and editor-at-large for CURRENCY is Sico Carlier.
 The upcoming issue CURRENCY 5 will be typeset in bespoke fonts by David Millhouse.